 Lately, I have been trying to find unique ways to warm and nourish my body.
 Eating root vegetables like carrots and beets help me feel vibrant because of all their vitamins and minerals, and also deeply connected to the winter season.
-Roots are so resilient!
-I like to think about how they often survive very cold temperatures by staying close to the mother, tucked in by her soil.
+Roots are so resilient, and this is likely why they give us a grounded feeling with each bite.

-Borscht soup has been made popular by Ukrainian and other Eastern European countries, and for good reason!
+Borscht soup has been made popular by Ukrainian and other Eastern European countries, and for good reason.
 It tastes sweet, tangy, and super fresh.
-You feel light and completely satisfied after a bowl of it.
+You feel light, yet completely satisfied after a bowl of it.
 It can be served cold in the summertime and warm in the winter.
-Here in Florida these roots can be found locally (and organic) in the wintertime.
-Perhaps after every bite of this soup we will feel more like roots, strong and resilient.
-And in this particular case… colorful!
+Here in Florida these roots can be found locally in the wintertime.

 food processor or heavy duty blender

 a big bowl or extra pot